get10acious/rops_h1_poc_analytics/docs/README.md

-# RewardOps Analytics - Natural Language Analytics POC
+# LoyaltyAnalytics - Natural Language Analytics POC

 A complete implementation of an intelligent admin homepage with natural language analytics capabilities.
 This project demonstrates a fully functional real-time analytics chatbot that can query databases and generate visualizations using natural language, built with modern MCP (Model Context Protocol) integration.